 Gold is considered a safe haven for investors during turbulent times.
 What is the highest price for gold so far?

-Gold has long been considered a stable means of storing wealth, and the gold price often scores its biggest gains during turbulent times as investors rush into this safe haven investment.
+Gold has long been considered a stable means of storing wealth, and the gold price often scores its biggest gains during turbulent times as market participants rush into this well-known safe-haven investment.

-Unarguably, the 21st century has so far been heavily marked by substantial episodes of economic and sociopolitical turbulence.
-These uncertain times have pushed the gold price to record highs as investors seek the perceived security of the precious metal.
-And each time the gold price rises, there are bound to be calls for even higher record-breaking gold prices.
+The 21st century has so far been heavily marked by episodes of economic and sociopolitical turbulence.
+These uncertain times have pushed the precious metal to record highs as investors seek its perceived security.
+And each time the gold price rises, there are bound to be calls for even higher record-breaking levels.

 Gold market gurus from Rob McEwen to Frank Holmes to David Smith have shared eye-popping predictions on the gold price that would make any market participant salivate — gold bug or not.